MadTeaPartyGames/the-gonzo-docs/docs/quickstart.md

 ## Quick Start Steps:
 {: .fs-7 .fw-700 }
-> - In the Content Browser, enable the setting to show plugin-content
+> - In the Content Browser, enable the setting to show plugin-content.
+If installed to Engine only you need **Show Engine Content** and **Show Plugin Content**.
+If installed to the Project you will just need **Show Plugin Content**.
 > ![](../assets/images/browser-settings.png)
+>
 > - Locate the GonzoFX actor in the Content Browser.
 > - If installed to the engine only, it will be under Engine/Plugins:
 > ![](../assets/images/browser-plugins.png)